softwareventures/revolut-feed/README.md

 ### -f, --from <date>

-A date with the format `yyyy/mm/dd` to filter transactions starting from this date.
+A date with the format `yyyy-mm-dd` to filter transactions starting from this date.

 ### -t, --to <date>

-A date with the format `yyyy/mm/dd` to filter transactions to this date.
+A date with the format `yyyy-mm-dd` to filter transactions to this date.
 This defaults to `now` which will be today's date.

 ## Known Issues